 If you have ever had chickens, you may have had to trim their wing feathers to keep them from flying out of the chicken pen.
 Clipping wings is a good thing when done to chickens.
 It really is for their own good.
 Chickens just aren’t meant to soar like an eagle (if they try, the eagle will get them).
 And besides, soaring makes finding the eggs pretty hard.

-But abusive people believe in clipping the wings of their victims, and this is most definitely not a good thing.
+But abusive people believe in “clipping the wings” of their victims, and this is most definitely not a good thing.
 We as human beings are intended by our Creator to soar:

 (3) When I look at your heavens, the work of your fingers, the moon and the stars, which you have set in place,